 Thomas Parsons,, Associate Professor; Ph.D., Fuller Graduate School of Psychology.
 Clinical neuropsychology; neurocognitive and affective regulation following trauma and/or neurological illness; virtual environments and artificial neural networks.

 Linda L. Marshall, Professor; Ph.D., Boston University.
 Social psychology; personal relationships; stress; women’s health and other women’s issues.

 Camilo Ruggero, Assistant Professor; Ph.D., University of Miami.
 Bipolar disorder; quantitative analyses.

 John Ruiz, Assistant Professor; Ph.D., University of Utah.
 Social and physiological psychology; health psychology; cardiovascular illness.

 Rex Wright, Professor; Ph.D., University of Kansas.
 Determinants and cardiovascular consequences of effort.

-The Experimental Psychology program at the University of North Texas immerses you in scientific inquiry to prepare you for a prominent role as a researcher at a university or as a research consultant in a counseling center, hospital, mental health center, medical school or rehabilitation services agency.
+A Doctor of Philosophy degree in Experimental Psychology will help you move into prominent roles as a researcher or professor at a university or as a research consultant with a counseling center, hospital, mental health center, medical school or rehabilitation services agency.

 The program offers many teaching opportunities and support for professional development, and it maximizes training for research.

-Financial support for doctoral students is often provided through teaching and research assistantships, teaching fellowships, and scholarships.
+Financial support for doctoral students is often provided through teaching and research assistantships, teaching fellowships and scholarships.